ECON 1013 - Using Big Data for Economic and Social Problems I

 3) Midterm Exam

 a.)
-This will be conducted online in the form of an exam quiz
+This will be conducted online in the form of a timed exam quiz

 b.)
 A variety of question formats will be used, potentially including multiple answers and standard multiple choice questions.